-- argumentative/persuasive: defending a certain point of view; writing that persuades
+- argumentative/persuasive: defends a certain point of view or persuades

-- comparison (compare and contrast): a rhetorical style that discusses the similarities and differences of two or more things
+- comparison and contrast: discusses the similarities and differences of two or more things

-- cause and effect: a rhetorical style that discusses which events lead to specific results
+- cause and effect: examines which events lead to specific results

-- description: a rhetorical style that uses the five senses (touch, taste, sight, sound, smell) and other details to provide the reader with a vivid idea or picture of what is being represented
+- description: uses the five senses (touch, taste, sight, sound, smell) to provide a vivid idea or picture of what is being represented

-- definition: structured around the goal of defining a term, concept, or idea; writing that tells what something means
+- definition: explains a term, concept, or idea or tells what something means

-- process: a rhetorical style that provides step-by-step directions or guidance; writing that explains how things happen
+- process: provides step-by-step directions or guidance to explain how things happen

 You probably have some experience with rhetorical styles.
 Maybe you have had to write a compare and contrast essay, or perhaps you learned about using a descriptive style in a narrative essay.
 Remember, most essays contain more than one rhetorical style, but some essay assignments will follow one particular style more than others.